 For an enterprise DAM to be considered feature complete, it must include all of these:

 - Ability to manage the full content lifecycle – from ingest to tagging, search, creative, and distribution.

 - Solid Foundations of military-grade permissions and content and data security, analytics, multilingual support for metadata and the UI, editing in native applications.

 - Ability to consume it your way – PaaS, SaaS, on premise, or a hybrid mix of models.

 - Support for managing anything - Any type of asset: all kinds of rich media, of course, but also PDFs, 3D models, software code, and any other assets you want to manage.

 - Any source: creative departments, agencies, corporate communications, archives, packaging designs, retail collateral, signage, and more.

-The DAM of the future gives you visibility everywhere, connecting to every source of content in your organization, without disturbing what’s already working, so every departments can go on doing what they have always done — using the systems, tools, and integrations they have always used, AND gain access to assets from across the entire organization.
+The DAM of the future gives you visibility everywhere, connecting to every source of content in your organization, without disturbing what’s already working, so every departments can go on doing what they have always done — using the systems, tools, and integrations they have always used, AND gain access to digital assets from across the entire organization.